flowdock/api-docs/docs/Message-Types.md

 ## Event: comment
 > _DISCLAIMER: This message type is likely to change in the near future._

-The comment event is sent when a user comments on an item in the Team Inbox.
+The comment event is sent when a user comments on an item in the team inbox.

 ### Data

-`content` is an object that contains two keys: `title` is the Team Inbox item's title and `text` contains the actual comment.
+`content` is an object that contains two keys: `title` is the team inbox item's title and `text` contains the actual comment.
 The id of the parent message is stored in a [special tag](Tags):
 `influx:id`.